 We can help you take practical steps to reduce your emissions.
 We are already working with industry to establish a framework to help businesses prepare for their shift to net zero.

-Read the NSW Net Zero Pathways pilot - lessons learned and next steps.
+Read the report of the first NSW Net Zero Pathways Pilot - lessons learned and next steps.

 2. Metering and monitoring

 Energy metering and monitoring systems can help businesses save around 5% to 15% in energy costs.
 Most businesses do not have appropriate metering and monitoring systems that provide timely data on their operations.